peppemintu/Email-Sending-Software/README.md

 In plan:
 - add UI
 - add ability to choose templates and their contains
-- addition of PosgreSQL to store templates and their data.
+- addition of database to store templates and their data.